Silk Flowers – origin of the name

 Silk flowers can also be called artificial flowers, fake flowers, faux flowers, plastic flowers, etc. In our shop categories we use the term artificial flowers (and artificial plants, not silk plants).

 History of Silk Flowers

-In America, pompous fake flower arrangements were used for ladies of high fashion.
-The popularity of the faux flower grew so that throughout the early 20th century, shop owners began offering a silk flower products in their shops.
+In America, fake flower arrangements were used for ladies of high fashion.
+The popularity of the faux flower grew so that throughout the early 20th century, shop owners began offering silk flower products in their shops.

 Fabrics for Silk Flowers

 Fake flowers are usually formed from polyester (depending on the chemical structure, polyester can be a thermoplastic or thermoset).
 Plastic still dominates at the mass-produced, artificial flower market.
 Polyester is very good for various reasons: low-cost, ability to accept dyes and durability.

 Inside, silk flowers are often wired.
 Wired stems are stiffer, but retain elasticity, which is crucial for arranging artificial flowers.